anggieg/mitrais-server/README.md

 # To deploy for testing :
 1. clone this repo
 2. install all dependencies by executing "yarn" or "npm install"
-3. import "mitrais.sql" to your rdbms
+3. create a new database in your rdbms and import "mitrais.sql"
 4. adjust application port and database connection parameters in the .env files to match your local rdbms settings
 5. run app by executing "yarn start" or "npm start"